 - EveryDollar — An easy-to-use budgeting app that tracks your expenses as you go.
-Has a free version you can manage or a paid version that links to your bank account to track purchases.
+There is a free version you can use or a paid version that links to your bank account to track purchases.

 - You Need a Budget — Budgeting app with bank syncing, progress reports and alerts when you overspend.
-Free trial for 34 days and then costs $6.99 a month.
+There’s a free trial for 34 days and then costs $14.99 a month.

 - Mint — Links to your bank account, tracks expenses, pays bills and provides your credit score.

 Budgeting Basics Step 5: Improve Your Monthly Budget

 Starting a budget means learning how to live within your means.
 Your first few months could be difficult if you’ve never used a budget before.
 You may forget to add expenses or purchases to your budget worksheet.
 Don’t give up!
 With practice and persistence, it will become second nature to track your spending and you’ll be able to better forecast your expenses.

 What do I do if my income changes every month?

 The best way to handle this situation is to budget for your expected minimum pay.
 So, if your income ranges from $3,000 to $5,000 a month, you’ll want to budget for an income of $3,000.
 This will reduce your risk, guaranteeing that you don’t run out of money.
 During your high months when you make more money, you can put more toward your mortgage, retirement or debt repayment.